Xild076/LSDAI/README.md

 3. **Analysis**: Once an audio file is uploaded, the app will conduct emphasis detection, tone analysis, and speed analysis.
 Results are displayed in an organized manner, with the option to save or revisit previous analyses.

-4. **API Key Management**: Ensure that the `api_key.txt` file contains a valid API key.
+4. **API Key Management**: Ensure that the `api_key.encrypted` file contains a valid API key.
 This key is crucial for accessing the external services used in the analysis.

 #### Notes